AndiBerisha/AndiBerisha/README.md

 - 👋 Hi, I’m @AndiBerisha
 - 👀 I’m interested in Penetration Testing
 - 🌱 I’m currently learning Cyber Security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to finish my Bachelors Degree in Cyber Security
-- 📫 How to reach me ...
+- 📫 How to reach me LinkedIn Andi Berisha

 <!---
 AndiBerisha/AndiBerisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.